Cortes de Cima Red is a multi-awarded wine from the Alentejo wine region of Portugal, produced by Cortes de Cima winery.

 On the nose, it shines through the harmony and proportion of the various components, fruit, barrel and spice.
-Good concentration of aromas is focused on fruits but not torrid.
+A good concentration of aromas is focused on fruits but not torrid.

-Elegant, hidden tannins on the mouth, that can be consumed now as it can be stored in the cellar.
+Elegant, hidden tannins in the mouth, that can be consumed now as they can be stored in the cellar.
 These still-present tannins add long life to this wine and give the fruit nice support, to make it a bit more serious in a long finish.

 In volume, it is a medium-bodied dry wine with all freshness, lightness of components, and deep flavor.

-This wine goes well to cold cuts, meat dishes of all kinds, or any vegetable-based meals.
+It goes well with cold cuts, meat dishes of all kinds, or any vegetable-based meals.